Can Dental Crowns Be Whitened? Options for a Brighter Smile

 But why is that?
 This is because traditional teeth whitening products (such as whitening toothpaste, whitening gels, and at-home whitening kits) contain ingredients like hydrogen peroxide and carbamide peroxide that penetrate the enamel of natural teeth.
 Given the material of the crowns, the enamel can not be penetrated in the same way.

+If your crown once matched your smile but now appears darker than surrounding teeth, the issue is often that your natural teeth have changed color over time while the crown has remained the same shade.
 The best course of action for whitening teeth with existing crowns is to replace your old crown with a new crown to have the desired shade for the color of your teeth.
 An alternative may be considering porcelain veneers as a viable cosmetic dentistry treatment option to achieve a whiter smile.

 Next Steps